ASE-Workshop-2023/tutorial/_episodes/09-electronic-structure.md

 ~~~
 {: .python}

-8. We run the bands calculation with the new calculator.
+- We copy the `Atoms` object to avoid overwriting results from the SCF calculation, attach the `Calculator` and run.

 ~~~
 si_fcc_bands = si_fcc.copy()